 In many cases, site redesign or use of fill material could minimize potentially significant, adverse impacts.
 Total avoidance of cultural resources would not be reasonably expected, however, and increased human activity in the vicinity of cultural resources would lead to greater exposure and potential for unauthorized artifact collection and inadvertent disturbance during construction.
 Therefore, cumulative impacts to archaeological resources caused by related future probable projects in the undeveloped coastal areas in the vicinity of the CPF are considered significant.
 The City of Carpinteria has policy considerations and standard mitigations for addressing the potential for ground disturbances to impact cultural resources including requiring surveys in archaeologically sensitive areas, field investigations to precisely delineate site boundaries, significance assessments, and when required to mitigate significant resources, data recovery programs.
-Construction monitoring by qualified archaeological site boundaries.
+Construction monitoring by qualified archaeologists and local Native American representatives is also required for disturbances within archaeological site boundaries.
 These measures would ensure that cumulative impacts on cultural resources would be less than significant with mitigation.